zilliztech/zdoc/docs/tutorials/faqs/faq-collection.md

 collection.set_properties(properties={"collection.ttl.seconds": 1800})
 ```

-__What is the concurrency for collection loading requests?
-How can I increase the number of concurrent requests?__
+### What is the concurrency for collection loading requests?
+How can I increase the number of concurrent requests?{#what-is-the-concurrency-for-collection-loading-requests-how-can-i-increase-the-number-of-concurrent-requests}

 Currently, the rate limit for loading collection requests on Zilliz Cloud is 1 per second.
 This is the recommended value for a 1 CU cluster.
 If you need to increase the number of concurrent requests, please[ submit a request](https://support.zilliz.com/hc/en-us).

-__Why do I fail to load collections?
-What can I do?__
+### Why do I fail to load collections?
+What can I do?{#why-do-i-fail-to-load-collections-what-can-i-do}

 The failure is caused due to insufficient memory in your cluster.
 Please try scaling up your cluster to larger CU sizes.

-__Is there any limit to the number of fields I can add in a collection?__
+### Is there any limit to the number of fields I can add in a collection?{#is-there-any-limit-to-the-number-of-fields-i-can-add-in-a-collection}

 Yes.
 You can have a maximum of 64 fields in 1 collection.

-__What's the difference between partitions and partition keys?__
+### What's the difference between partitions and partition keys?{#whats-the-difference-between-partitions-and-partition-keys}

 Partitions are used to organize data based on certain criteria.